DavHau/mach-nix/Readme.md

 Contributions to this project are welcome in the form of GitHub PRs.
 If you are planning to make any considerable changes, you should first present your plans in a GitHub issue so it can be discussed.

 ## Limitations
  - Currently mach-nix does not provide any functionality which supports you in publishing python projects, like [Poetry](https://python-poetry.org/) does for example.
- - Mach-nix does not yet support python packages in form of bdist_wheels, therefore some packages from pypi are not available.

 ## Alternative / Similar Software:
  - [Poetry](https://python-poetry.org/)